-Beneath my sombre cloak, man his first succour drew; To me at last all men must turn anew.
+Beneath my sombre cloak, man his first succour drew: To me at last all men must turn anew.
 Unknown the stars would burn but for my mantle: Man's dreams and fears are mine, his secrets half-divine-None can dissemble!
 I in the bowels of earth uncover untold worth, Where subterranean flames quiver and tremble.

-Where subterranean flames quiver and tremble.
-I guard the deeps of seas, I keep the crumbling bones Of the dear dead, even the weak lower's groan's Shield from cold laughter!
+In the boxes of earl nucleose univer and remble.
+I guard the deeps of seas, I keep the crumbling bones of the dear dead, even the weak lower's groan's Shield from cold laughter!
 I close the cowards eyes, Bear his dull spirit to the Hereafter!
-I see the Player throw off his poor disguise, Assume the master-role!
+I see the Player throw of this poor disguise, Assume the master-role!
 I pitying trace The fearful murderer's lone hiding-place!
-I know the miser's hoard, good done without reward, The hidden sins of man, small deeds of grace.
-The tirde beneath my wing find sleep and comforting: The sick and sorrowing seek my embrace.
+I know the miser's hoard, good done without reward.
+The hidden sins of man, small deeds of grace.
+The tird beneath my wing find sleep and comforting: The sick and sorrowing seek my embrace.